Apollonia Kotero

-Patricia Apollonia Kotero (born August 2, 1959) is an American singer, actress, former model and talent manager.
+Patricia Apollonia Kotero (born August 2, 1959) is an American actress, singer, and former model.
 She is known for co-starring in Prince's 1984 film Purple Rain and for having been the lead singer of the girl group Apollonia 6.

 Early life

 Kotero was born in San Pedro, California, the daughter of immigrants from Mexico, and the eldest of four children.
 Her father, Victor, was a restaurant manager, and her mother, Socorro, was a caregiver for the elderly.
-She dropped out of school at 16 to pursue a career as a model.
+She dropped out of high school at 16 to pursue a career as a model.

 Career

 Early career

-Kotero worked as an actress, singer and a model.
+Kotero worked as an actress, singer, and model.
 After winning the Miss San Pedro beauty competition, and following her stint as a cheerleader for the Los Angeles Rams in the early 1980s, Kotero began acting in film and television series such as CHiPs, Tales of the Gold Monkey, Fantasy Island, Matt Houston, and Knight Rider.
 In September 1982, she appeared in the music video "Shakin'" by Eddie Money.
 In May 1984, she appeared in the ABC television film The Mystic Warrior as the Native American woman Wicahpi.
 While dating Van Halen singer David Lee Roth, on and off when they were both in Los Angeles, she auditioned for Purple Rain.
 Roth had followed her modeling career and hired her for a Star of the Cars magazine cover.

 Prince and Purple Rain

 When then-leader of Vanity 6, Denise "Vanity" Matthews, resigned from its membership before Prince's 1984 film Purple Rain was filmed, Kotero landed the film's female lead role.
 Vanity 6, which was renamed Apollonia 6 for the film, also featured supporting singers Brenda Bennett and Prince's then-girlfriend Susan Moonsie.
-Apollonia 6 embarked on a worldwide tour to promote their hit single, "Sex Shooter".
+Apollonia 6 embarked on a worldwide tour to promote their hit single "Sex Shooter".

-Kotero had written half the lyrics and originally recorded a version of the song "Manic Monday" for the 1984 album Apollonia 6.
-The album was written and composed by Prince, the song later became a worldwide hit single for The Bangles.
-Prince's song "Take Me with U" featured vocals by Kotero, and it reached #25 on the Billboard Top 40 chart in the United States.
+Kotero claims to have co-written "Manic Monday" (unverified) with Prince, which later became a worldwide hit single for The Bangles.
+Prince's song "Take Me with U" featured vocals by Kotero, with help from Lisa Coleman and Jill Jones, and it reached number 25 on the Billboard Top 40 chart in the United States.

-In 1985, Kotero left Prince's camp to appear on the CBS primetime soap opera Falcon Crest, playing Apollonia, the girlfriend of the character played by Lorenzo Lamas, for ten consecutive weeks.
+In 1985, Kotero left Prince's camp to appear on the series Falcon Crest, playing Apollonia, the girlfriend of the character played by Lorenzo Lamas.
 She performed several solo songs, including "Red Light Romeo", written and composed by Jon Lind.